-This offers some real flexibility when it comes to setting up your effects within your presets.
+This offers some real flexibility.
+Especially when it comes to setting up your effects within your presets.
 And the fact that it is a stereo loop adds some great versatility.

 If you wanted to have different sounds, you can create snapshots and change between them on the fly.
 This is a pretty powerful feature and is easy to set up and use with the press of a button.

 Built In Looper

 The POD Go also features a looper that can be configured as mono or stereo.
 Simply select the looper to be part of one of the four effects blocks and set it up according to your needs.
-Duration, playback, low and high cut among other things can be tailored to best fit your sound.
+Duration, playback, and low and high cut among other things can be tailored to best fit your sound.
 It’s a very versatile feature!

 POD Go Connectivity

 The POD Go is a great new addition to the Line 6 catalog.
 It is very easy to learn to use and has some great sounds and features.
 For the price, you really cannot go wrong here.
-It can really simplify your rig when you need something small, light and easy to carry around.
+It can simplify your rig when you need something small, light, and easy to carry around.

 What effects does POD Go have?